momopranto/BTHS-Cybersecurity-Club/2015-16/Workshops/Week3/README.md

   - ```p``` - paste

 * #### advAnCeD vim
-It's about to get faster and more efficient up in here
+It's about to get faster and more efficient up in here:
   - ```yy``` - *copy* an entire line
   - ```dd``` - *cut* an entire line
   - ```ni<text>``` - inserts ```<text>``` n times